Can you split payment on DoorDash? The short answer: not directly

 George A. Miller’s classic 1956 research established that human working memory holds 7 plus or minus 2 items simultaneously.
 A DoorDash receipt for four people contains 4+ food items, delivery fee, service fee, tax, tip, and possibly a priority fee, small order fee, or regulatory fee.
 That’s 10-12 data points — well beyond the capacity of working memory.
 Trying to calculate proportional shares mentally is not just hard.
 It’s cognitively impossible to do accurately.

-Source: Miller, “The Magical Number Seven,” Psychological Review, 1956; Prelec & Loewenstein, “The Red and the Black,” Marketing Science, 1998; Oh, Glaeser & Su, “Food Ordering and Delivery,” Management Science, 2024
+Source: Miller, “The Magical Number Seven,” Psychological Review, 1956; Prelec & Loewenstein, “The Red and the Black,” Marketing Science, 1998; Oh, Glaeser & Su, “Food Ordering and Delivery,” 2023 (later Management Science)

 The real cost of a DoorDash group order